CoreHelpers/AzureStorageTable/README.md

 Fork as usual and go crazy!

 Contributors
-Thank you to the following wonderful people for contributing to rapns:
+Thank you to the following wonderful people for contributing to Azure Storage Table:

 @petero-dk
 @afrischk